krishmahajan7/Sampling/README.md

 ## Results and Observations
 From the experimental results, the following observations were made:

-- No single sampling technique provides the highest accuracy for all models
 - Bootstrap Sampling and Cluster Sampling perform well for multiple models
 - Some models are highly sensitive to the choice of sampling technique
 - Sampling strategy plays a crucial role in model performance on imbalanced data

 ---

-## Project Structure
----
-├── Creditcard_data.csv
-├── sampling_analysis.ipynb
-├── README.md
-├── sampling_vs_models_accuracy.png
-├── average_accuracy_sampling.png
-├── best_sampling_per_model.png
-├── accuracy_heatmap.png
-├── sampling_variance.png

----

 ## Conclusion
-This project demonstrates that handling imbalanced datasets requires careful selection of sampling techniques.
-Different machine learning models respond differently to various sampling strategies, and therefore, choosing an appropriate sampling method is essential for achieving reliable and accurate predictions.
+The study demonstrates that careful selection of sampling techniques is essential, since different models react differently and significantly affect prediction reliability.

 ---

 ## Author
 **Krish Mahajan**

+## License
+This project is open-source and available under the MIT License.